invopop/gobl/regimes/mx/README.md

 ### `ClaveProdServ` - Product or Service Code

 The CFDI’s `ClaveProdServ` field specifies the type of an invoice's line item.
-GOBL uses the line item identity key `sat-prod-serv` to map the identity code directly to the `ClaveProdServ` field.
+GOBL uses the line item identity key `mx-cfdi-prod-serv` to map the identity code directly to the `ClaveProdServ` field.

 The catalogue of available Product or Service codes that form part of the CFDI standard is immense with some 50.000 entries to choose from.
 At this time, GOBL will not validate these fields, you'll have to check with local accountants to check which code should be used for your products or services.

 ### Example

-The following GOBL maps to the `10101602` (Patos vivos) value to the `ClaveProdServ` field:
+The following GOBL maps to the `10101602` ("live ducks") value to the `ClaveProdServ` field:

 ```js
 {